robinboncoeur/Projects/docs/tech/Emilyai.md

 So, there's that.

-Some of the better of subsequent queues:
+Here are some of the better of subsequent queues: to see a larger version, right-click the image and select 'Open Image in New Tab'...

 <style>
   .flex-container {display: flex; gap: 20px;}